lmarzen/esp32-weather-epd/README.md

 - WARNING: The polarity of JST-PH2.0 connectors is not standardized!
 You may need to swap order of the wires in the connector.

+### Wiring

+### Configuration, Compilation, and Upload

+PlatformIO for VSCode is used for managing dependencies, code compilation, and upload to ESP32.

+1. Clone this repository or download and extract the .zip.

+2. Install VSCode.

+3. Follow these instructions to install the PlatformIO extension for VSCode: https://platformio.org/install/ide?install=vscode

+4. Open the project in VSCode.

+   a.
+File > Open Folder...

+   b.
+Navigate to this project and select the folder called "platformio".

+5. Configure Options.

+   - Most configuration options are located in config.cpp with the a few in config.h.
+Language options can also be found in lang_en_us.cpp.

+   - Important settings to configure in config.cpp:

+     - WiFi credentials (ssid, password).

+     - Open Weather Map API key (sign up here to get an API key, its free. https://openweathermap.org/api).

+     - Latitude and longitude.

+     - Time and date formats.

+     - Sleep duration.

+     - Pin connections for E-Paper (SPI), BME280 (I2C), and battery voltage (ADC).

+   - Important settings to configure in config.h:

+     - Units (Metric or Imperial).

+   - Comments explain each option in detail.

+6. Build and Upload Code.

+   a.
+Connect ESP32 to Computer via USB.

+   b.
+Click the upload arrow along the bottom of the VSCode window.
+(Should say "PlatformIO: Upload" if you hover over it.)

+      - PlatformIO will automatically download the required third-party libraries, then will compile and upload the code. :)

+      - You will not see this if you don't have the PlatformIO extension installed.

+      - If you are getting errors during the upload process, you may need to install drivers to allow you to upload code to the ESP32.